Petoskey stone: Locations

-Petoskey stones can be found on various beaches and inland locations in Michigan, with many of the most popular Petoskey stone beaches stretching from Traverse City to Petoskey along Lake Michigan.
+Petoskey stones can be found on various beaches and inland locations in Michigan, most commonly from Traverse City to Petoskey along Lake Michigan.
 The movement of the frozen lake ice acting on the shore during the winters is thought to turn over stones at the shore of Lake Michigan, exposing new Petoskey stones at the water's edge each spring.
 The type of coral that forms the basis of Petoskey Stones is also present in the fossil records of Iowa, Indiana, Illinois, Ohio, New York and locations in Canada, Germany, England, and Asia.

 On 23 September 2015, it was reported that a 93-pound Petoskey stone was removed from the shallow waters of Lake Michigan, near the village of Northport, Michigan.
 In December 2015, the Michigan Department of Natural Resources confiscated the stone under a state law that disallows removing more than 25 lbs of materials from state lands.
 It was announced in October 2017 that the stone would be placed on permanent display at the Outdoor Adventure Center, east of downtown Detroit near the Detroit River.